Hastings-Hackers/2018-10-lego-robotics-hack/README.md

 - Add a second light sensor so we had an idea of which direction we needed to turn in to find the line again

 The above isn't exhaustive, just what I can remember us discussing as I write this the morning after :) Feel free to add things we discussed/ideas as PRs

+GIF video made from iPhone footage by installing `ffmpeg`, `imagemagick`, and `gifsicle`, and setting up my OhMyZSH installation to have the `gifify` command [this guy gives](https://gist.github.com/SlexAxton/4989674).